togglebit/CANFDuino/README.md

 **Step 11.** - See diagnostic printout in the comms window indicating pass/fail of testing.
 Typically the cause of failure is improper wiring or no termination resistor.

 # Example Code
+All of the examples below are found in the C:\Users\YOUR USERNAME\Documents\Arduino\hardware\CANFDuino\samd\libraries\CANFDuino folder.
+This can also be accessed in the IDE by going to File->Examples->CANFDuino->.

 ## CAN/CANFD Packet Monitoring

 ***CANFduino_CANTerm.ino***